DevTeymur/Game-Of-Life/README.md

 apt-cache search libsdl2
 ```
 <br>
 You'll want to download the development version of SDL 2.
 As of the last update of this tutorial, the development package of SDL 2 is libsdl2-dev.
-You can install this package using the command
+You can install this package using the command:

 ```sh
 apt-get install libsdl2-dev
 ```